Zev-se/Formbot-voron-2.4-build-guide/guide.md

 * Manta M8P + CB1 motherboard
 * Gates belts
 * 440C linear guide rails
+* Double-sided magnetic flexible PEI print sheet (textured on one side, smooth on the other)

 Differences from mainline Voron 2.4:
 * Bakelite spacers under the bed instead of M4 thumb nuts